clearbank/ozoneapi-dev-ui-portal/README.md

 # README #

-This repository contains the content for the Clear.Bank openbanking developer portal.
-This portal will primarily used by third party developers (TPP developers) to consume the openbanking APIs exposed by ozone  (for Clear.Bank).
+This repository contains the content for the Clear.Bank OpenBanking Developer Portal.
+This portal will primarily used by Third Party Developers (TPP developers) to consume the OpenBanking APIs exposed by Ozone (for Clear.Bank).

 This repository can be used to tailor the content presented to the third party developers including branding.

 ### How this repository is used ###

-This repository is pulled by ozone and used to refresh the content being displayed on the developer portal.
+This repository is pulled by Ozone and used to refresh the content being displayed on the developer portal.
-The developer portal is maintained by ozone, this repository provides the content to be displayed on the portal.
+The developer portal is maintained by Ozone, this repository provides the content to be displayed on the portal.

-If the API spec is changed, it is expected to update the swagger definitions checked into this repository.
+If the API specification is changed, it is expected to update the swagger definitions checked into this repository.

 ```
 Content placeholders